-Short legged frogs, however, can’t jump as far and fast as long-legged frogs and therefore most short legged frogs will walk, crawl or hop short distances.
-Most toads are better at walking and/or hopping than they are in jumping.
+Short legged frogs, however, can’t jump as far.
+Instead, they hop short distances.
+Most toads are also better at hopping short distances than they are at jumping.

 Yes, a frog can jump out of the water. and need to do so to hunt for prey and to breed with a female because this can’t be done in the water.

 If you have a pond with vertical sides, it can be hard for frogs to get out of the water and you need to help them a little.
 If you don’t you’ll see that the frogs will be clawing at the sides of the pond but can’t get out, starve and drown.
 Below are 2 tips to help frogs get out of the water.